Faculty & Staff

 Professional Publications & Contributions

-I am a historian who teaches and writes about Weimar Germany, Nazi Germany, post WII Germany, the Holocaust and Terrorism.
+Paul Bookbinder is a historian who teaches and writes about Weimar Germany, Nazi Germany, post WII Germany, the Holocaust, and terrorism.

 “Our Enemies Have No Rights: Carl Schmitt and the Two-Tiered System of Justice’ in Nazism and the Law, Lorenz Reibling ed.
 Bloomsbury Press, forthcoming